nicolewhite/neo4j-flask/pages/add-a-post.md

     tags = request.form['tags']
     text = request.form['text']

-    if not title:
+    if not title or not tags or not text: if not title:
-        abort(400, 'You must give your post a title.') if not tags:
+            flash('You must give your post a title.') if not tags:
-        abort(400, 'You must give your post at least one tag.') if not text:
+            flash('You must give your post at least one tag.') if not text:
-        abort(400, 'You must give your post a text body.')
+            flash('You must give your post a text body.')
+    else:
         User(session['username']).add_post(title, tags, text)

     return redirect(url_for('index'))
 ```